cloudflare/cloudflare-docs/products/firewall/src/content/cf-dashboard/configure-schema-validation.md

 To configure Schema Validation in the Cloudflare dashboard, follow these steps:

-1. Log in to your Cloudflare account Home page and click the zone containing the host you want to protect with mTLS.
+1. Log in to your Cloudflare account Home page and click the zone containing the host for which you want to configure Schema Validation.

 1. Click the **Firewall** app.